 To buy our chocolate, visit our online store or contact us (below) if you are on the island for other options.

-Our honey comes from one of several friends who are natural beekeepers on the east side of Big Island.
+Our honey comes from one of several natural beekeepers on the east side of Big Island.
 They do not use miticides, so there is no pesticide residue in the honey.
 They also (like us) are scrupulous about avoiding contact with plastics unless the plastic is BPA-free.
-Our farm has several hives and some of the honey in the bars is from right here on Kulike Farm.
+Our farm has several hives and at times the honey in the bars is from right here on Kulike Farm.
 The bees forage in surrounding eucalyptus forests as well as all the fruit trees and flowers on the property (oranges, lemons, avocados, basil, bee balm etc.).

 The coffee in our delicious coffee bars is the best on the island - not just our opinion, a widely held judgment!
 It is grown on an organic family farm on the slopes of Mauna Kea in the shade of indigenous Koa trees.
 Check out the video on their website Hawaiian Cloud Forest Coffee to see how they have restored depleted pastureland to a beautiful forest that provides natural fertilizer for the coffee as well as habitat for endangered native birds.

-Our macadamia nuts come from Hawaii Local Buzz, in the South Point area of Big Island.
+Our macadamia nuts are from local farms such as Hawaii Local Buzz, in the South Point area of Big Island.
 They also have bees for honey and pollinating their orchards, so do not use any pesticides that could harm their bees.
 These are the sweetest nuts we have tasted on the island, dehydrated to preserve that fresh flavor, lightly salted with sea salt.
 We roast the nuts before adding to the chocolate for extra delicious taste and crunch.

 The beautiful package design artist is Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
 You can see some of her wonderful work here: https://www.blueheron1.com/